-In part VI of my series on natural gas flow meter types, I discuss the thermal mass flow meter, which is considered one of the four new-technology flowmeters.
+In part VI of my series on natural gas flow meter types, I discuss the thermal mass flow meter, considered one of the four new-technology flowmeters.

 Natural Gas Flow Measurement

 I shared information on other gas meters in earlier posts, including Coriolis meters, diaphragm meters, rotary meters, ultrasonic meters, and turbine flowmeters.
-Sage Metering is the manufacturer of high-performance thermal mass flow meters that measure gas mass flow.
+Sage Metering manufactures high-performance thermal mass flow meters that measure gas mass flow.

 Thermal Mass Flow Meter

 Thermal flow meters measure mass flow, not volumetric flow, and use heat to compute the measurement.
 Unlike the Coriolis meter, which relies on fluid momentum, the thermal mass flow meter depends on the gas’s heat-conducting or thermal properties.
 There are two different ways of measuring how heat disperses.
-One method is referred to as the “constant temperature differential,” while the other is the “constant current” process.
-Both ways rely upon the principle that higher velocity flow brings about more cooling in the flow stream.
+One method is called the “constant temperature differential,” while the other is the “constant current” process.
+Both ways rely on the principle that higher velocity flow brings more cooling in the flow stream.

 There is also a heated sensor and a second sensor in the constant current mode, which senses the gas flow temperature.
 In this method, the power to the heated sensor is constant, and mass flow is calculated based on the temperature difference between the sensors.

 This meter style excels in low-flow applications and has a fast response time.
 The thermal meter can measure low-pressure gases that the Coriolis meter cannot quantify.
 It is ideal for emissions monitoring and stack flow measurement.
-The meters are also available in insertion style models, which facilitate larger pipe size measurement applications.
+The meters are also available in insertion-style models, facilitating larger pipe-size measurement applications.
 They also have a relatively low cost compared to the other meter alternatives.
 Take a look at the 9 Advantages of Thermal Mass Flow Meters.